AdrienCorenflos/parallel-ps/README.md

 ## Contact information

 This library was developed by Adrien Corenflos.
-For any code related question feel free to open a discussion in the issues tab, and for more technical questions please send an email to the article corresponding email address adrien[dot] corenflos[at]aalto[dot]fi.
+For any code related question feel free to open a discussion in the issues tab, and for more technical questions please email the article corresponding author adrien[dot]corenflos[at]aalto[dot]fi.

 ## How to cite